Unarmed Verses: Singing their Own SongProduction

 Located to the north of Toronto’s Great Divide, Highway 401, Villaways Park occupies an underserved patch of the city’s vast suburban hinterland.
 Growing up there has never been easy, but Francine and her peers now face a new set of challenges.

-The Toronto Community Housing Corporation is proceeding with plans to “revitalize” the area, and while residents welcome the prospect of improved housing, they’re also anxious.
-The redevelopment could take years, during which time households will be relocated throughout the city, separated from life-long neighbours and friends.
+The Toronto Community Housing Corporation recently confirmed its plan to ‘revitalize’ Villaways, and while residents welcome the prospect of better housing, they’re also anxious.
+Their current homes are slated for demolition and redevelopment could take years.
+In the meantime people will be relocated throughout the city – separated from life-long friends and neighbours.

 Officer comes to documentary from fiction.
-His first feature film Nurse.Fighter.Boy, based his sister’s experience with sickle cell anaemia, premiered at TIFF in 2008, going on to nab 10 Genie nominations.
-His first feature doc Mighty Jerome won a Northwest Regional Emmy Award in 2012.
-A portrait of track-and-field legend Harry Jerome, it was developed and produced at the NFB by Selwyn Jacob.
+His first feature Nurse.Fighter.Boy, based his sister’s experience with sickle cell anaemia, premiered at TIFF in 2008 and went on to earn 10 Genie nominations.
+His first documentary project Mighty Jerome was produced by the NFB’s Selwyn Jacob.
+A feature-length biography of track-and-field legend Harry Jerome, it would win a 2012 Regional Emmy Award.

-Above: images of the Arts Starts project Live Large, a collaboration between Villaways youth and artist Dan Bergeron.
-Photos by Liz Forsberg.
+Above: The Arts Starts project Live Large, a collaboration between Villaways youth and artist Dan Bergeron.
+Photo by Liz Forsberg.